miso-belica/jusText/README.rst

 linguistic resources such as Web corpora.
 You can
 `try it online <http://nlp.fi.muni.cz/projects/justext/>`_.

-This is a fork of original code of jusText_ hosted on Google Code.
+This is a fork of original (currently unmaintained) code of jusText_ hosted on Google Code.
 Below are some "forks" that I found:

 - http://code.google.com/p/boilerpipe/
 - http://sourceforge.net/projects/webascorpus/?source=navbar